mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 <!--/.Footer-->
 {% endhighlight %}

-This is just example.
-Exact code for footer can be downloaded from the GitHub repository.
+This is just an example from MDB tutorial.
+Exact code for footer can be downloaded from the [footer template on GitHub](https://github.com/mdyzma/md_analytics/blob/master/app/templates/includes/footer.html).

-Putting it all together we are ready to create first page for our app - landing page!
+Putting it all together we are ready to create first page for our app - the landing page!

 ## Landing page

+It is time to expand main application and put in use templates created above.
+First we will create web page endpoints, add some basic extensions to it and display everything as a nice, responsive landing page.

+### Blueprint

+Earlier, when template mechanism was explained I mentioned all components will reside in their own folders to maximize portability.
+Landing page (home) resides in `public` folder and this part of the application can be accessed by anyone.
+Folder contains blueprint for landing page and login/register forms.
+Folder with the same name was also placed in `templates/`, to store necessary html boilerplate.
+To move this functionality  to other app one has to copy both public folder to new location and make necessary imports.

+Blueprint contains all routing for the pages that have something common.
+For now  our landing page contains only single rout `/` to render `home.html`.
+Later we will add more functionalities.

+__/app/public/views.py__
+{% highlight python linenos %}
+from flask import Blueprint, render_template

+blueprint = Blueprint('public', __name__, static_folder='../static')

+@blueprint.route('/')
+def home():
+    """Home page."""
+    return render_template('public/home.html')
+{% endhighlight %}

+Once all endpoints and functions are ready, we have to register blueprint with main app.

+__/app/extensions.py__
+{% highlight python linenos %}
+from flask import Blueprint, render_template

+blueprint = Blueprint('public', __name__, static_folder='../static')

+@blueprint.route('/')
+def home():
+    """Home page."""
+    return render_template('public/home.html')

+{% endhighlight %}

+__/app/extensions.py__
+{% highlight python linenos %}
+from flask_debugtoolbar import DebugToolbarExtension

+debug_toolbar = DebugToolbarExtension()
+{% endhighlight %}

+And main application file:

+__/app/app.py__
+{% highlight python linenos %}
+# -----------------------------------------------------------------------------
+# Standard Library Imports
+# -----------------------------------------------------------------------------
+import os
+# -----------------------------------------------------------------------------
+# Related Libraries Imports
+# -----------------------------------------------------------------------------
+from flask import Flask, render_template
+# -----------------------------------------------------------------------------
+# Local Imports
+# -----------------------------------------------------------------------------
+from app.extensions import debug_toolbar
+from app import views

+def create_app(config_object=None):
+    app = Flask(__name__)
+    app.config.from_object(config_object)
+    register_extensions(app)
+    return app

+def register_extensions(app):
+    """Register Flask extensions."""
+    debug_toolbar.init_app(app)
+    app.logger.debug("Debug toolbar initialized")
+    return None

+def register_blueprints(app):
+    """Register Flask blueprints."""
+    app.register_blueprint(public.views.blueprint)
+    return None

+{% endhighlight %}

+This file instead of displaying simple `h1` tag (like in [Social media analysis with Flask, Part I]({{site.url}}/2017/08/17/social-media-analysis-part-i)) will render full `home.html` page, which should resemble this:

+### Template

-Landing page is located in `templates/home.html`.
-Because it inherits all traits of `base.html` it will contain only elements which differ between this two templates.
+Landing page template is located in `templates/public/home.html`.
+Because it inherits all traits of `layout.html` it will contain only elements which differ between this two templates.
 Rest will be provided from base.
 First we should tell Jinja what template we are extending and populate current home template with site-specific content.

-__/templates/home.html__
+Lets add "intro" for our page:

+__/templates/public/home.html__
 {% highlight html linenos %}
-{% raw %}{% extends "base.html" %}{% endraw %}
+{% raw %}{% extends "layout.html" %}{% endraw %}
 <!-- Title for each page -->
 {% raw %}{% block title %}Home{% endblock %}{% endraw %}
 <!-- Site Specific Styles -->